markaplet/byop/README.md

 ## Game Setup

 It seems that the currently popular trend in parkour is in a void world.
 While dropping players into the void is fun when it's not you being dropped into the void, it's less fun for players.
-This parkour system uses the minecraft:barrier block as a replacement for the void.
+This parkour system uses the `minecraft:barrier` block as a replacement for the void.
 When players fall from the course they land on the barrier block where they are teleported back to their last successful jump location.
 It's quick, it's painless, and more fun than spamming the respawn button.

 ### Custom Flat world

-Since this system relies on the barrier block, I recommend that you set up a new flat world with the following preset: **3;minecraft:barrier;127;** This will generate a flat world with only one layer of barrier blocks, thus giving you maximum build height and a foundation for which to build on without much effort.
+Since this system relies on the barrier block, it is recommend that you set up a new flat world with the following preset: **3;minecraft:barrier;127;** This will generate a flat world with only one layer of barrier blocks, thus giving you maximum build height and a foundation for which to build on without much effort.

 ### Installation

-Download the parkour functions and drop the `parkour` folder into your world save folder under `[worldname]/data/functions/` It is important that the folder name be correct or the commands will not run.
+Download the byop functions and drop the `byop` folder into your world save folder under `[worldname]/data/functions/` It is important that the folder name be correct or the commands will not run.

 In your world type the following command into chat. `/reload`

-Then type `/function parkour:init` to initialize the scoreboards and game mechanics
+Then type `/function byop:start` to initialize the scoreboards and game mechanics

 ### Function Commands

-`/function parkour:reset` removes start and ending markers
+`/function byop:reset` removes effects, start and ending markers

-`/function parkour:reset_all` Removes the parkour system completly from your world and sets gamerules back to the defaults
+`/function byop:remove Removes the parkour system completly from your world and sets gamerules back to the defaults

-`/function parkour:help` Displays the in game help
+`/function byop:help` Displays the in game help

-`/function parkour:markers` Gives the spawn eggs that generate the start / end markers
+`/function byop:markers_give` Gives the spawn eggs that generate the markers

 ### Constructing your course

 The only rule to building a course is to ensure that any areas that players fall from contain barrier blocks below.
 Players do not have to fall on the 1 block layer as the floor of the world.
 You are free to build however you want.
 A void world is not required.
 The only requirement is that in order to teleport a player, they must land on a barrier block.

-### Set Course Start/End
+### Set Course Markers

-When initialized, the game will give players some spawn eggs for setting the start of the course and the end of the course.
-Use them at the appropriate locations to set the beginning and end of the course.
-Alternativly, you can rename any spawn egg to "Course_Start" and "Course_End".
+When initialized, the game will give you some spawn eggs for setting the start of the course, the end of the course, as well as a handfull of effects like jump boost, speed, or blindness.
+Use them at the appropriate locations to set the your course how you want.

-**Note: function gives all players eggs.
+**Note: function gives all players marker eggs.
 So it's best to run setup with no other players on the server**

 ### Carrot on a stick